How to Blend Tri Coat Paint

 To prepare the post for painting we have polished it with a coarse compound way beyond where we anticipate our clear blend ending to be on the safe side.
 Next we take some 3000 grit (3M Trizact) and sand where we anticipate our clear ending.
 You will see the arrow that serves the painter as a visual aid not to bring paint past this point as well as helping him know where to blend the clear.
 We want our clear to start blending at the edge of our 3000 grit scratches and also keep all of our base coat inside it too.

 Below you can see two coats of groundcoat have been applied.
-Each coat went out slightly further then the previous one.
-If there were primer to cover you would spray your groundcoat until it were fully covered before moving on to the midcoat.
+Each coat went out slightly further than the previous one.
+If there were primer to cover you would spray your groundcoat until it was fully covered before moving on to the midcoat.